-Requirements and Items with Top Score
+Table 2 Requirements and Items with Top Score

-Requirements Items Economic Improving rice growers' access to the input markets, to the output markets), to financial services and credit capital from the government such as loan, inputs subsidies.
-Reducing rice growers' transaction costs.
-Socio-cultural Empowering small-scale producers to participate in policy-making and decision-making processes, reducing poverty through self-sufficiency in rice production, improving social capital (trust, honesty, amity, self-esteem, empathy, friendship, solidarity, and sacrifice), capacity building, creating an institutional network (interaction and cooperation between institutions), improving eating patterns and food preferences, and improving nutritional quality and food safety Infrastructural Strengthening rice growers' access to natural resources and resource management, improv- ing rice growers' access to suitable agricultural land, improving rice growers' access to proper equipment to prepare and modernize land farm Policy-making Providing the small-scale producers' voice with access to authorities for participation in pol- icy-making and decision-making processes, providing recommendations for the enactment of appropriate legislation to reduce conflict on land, and providing recommendations for a purposeful, coordinated and integrated planning system for rural authorities Educational Enhancing access to knowledge and information, various local classes and extension classes; increasing human capital through education and providing workshops in the field of rice crop farm operation Technical Mechanizing and using new and appropriate technologies in agriculture, in planting and harvesting, irrigation systems and using hybrid seeds, improved varieties, and machinery in planting Food security Availability: improving food production particularly through small-scale farmers, investing in infrastructure in rural area, investing in rural markets, investing in new and adaptive tech- nologies, and improving and renewing resourcesAccessibility: improving food supply for the most vulnerable people, increasing small-scale producers' income, strengthening resource access(land and water), empowering women and improving their access to resources, clar- ifying access to knowledge and information, improving access to input and output markets, and improving access to credit and saving systemsUtility: improving research and innova- tion, improving consumption patterns through educational programs, training in the proper use of natural resources and adapting to weather conditions, improving food security policies in terms of cultural preferences and patterns, diversifying in agriculture and employment, monitoring food security and vulnerability, addressing structural causes of food security, managing risk, and managing and protecting resources, particularly water resources, for sustainable livelihoodsSafety: ensuring access to healthy and nutritious food, improving food quality, ensuring mechanisms for food security, and improving the quality of rice seeds through training in new farming practices
+Requirements Items Economic Improving rice growers' access to the input markets, to the output markets), to financia services and credit capital from the government such as loan, inputs subsidies.
+Reducin rice growers' transaction costs.
+Socio-cultural Empowering small-scale producers to participate in policy-making and decision-making processes, reducing poverty through self-sufficiency in rice production, improving social capital (trust, honesty, amity, self-esteem, empathy, friendship, solidarity, and sacrifice), capacity building, creating an institutional network (interaction and cooperation between institutions), improving eating patterns and food preferences, and improving nutritional quality and food safety Infrastructural Strengthening rice growers' access to natural resources and resource management, improving rice growers' access to suitable agricultural land, improving rice growers' access to proper equipment to prepare and modernize land farm Policy-making Providing the small-scale producers' voice with access to authorities for participation in policy-making and decision-making processes, providing recommendations for the enactment of appropriate legislation to reduce conflict on land, and providing recommendations for a purposeful, coordinated and integrated planning system for rural authorities Educational Enhancing access to knowledge and information, various local classes and extension classes; increasing human capital through education and providing workshops in the field of rice crop farm operation Technical Mechanizing and using new and appropriate technologies in agriculture, in planting and harvesting, irrigation systems and using hybrid seeds, improved varieties, and machinery in planting Food security Availability: improving food production particularly through small-scale farmers, investing in infrastructure in rural area, investing in rural markets, investing in new and adaptive technologies, and improving and renewing resourcesAccessibility: improving food supply for the most vulnerable people, increasing small-scale producers' income, strengthening resource access(land and water), empowering women and improving their access to resources, clarifying access to knowledge and information, improving access to input and output markets, and improving access to credit and saving systemsUtility: improving research and innovation, improving consumption patterns through educational programs, training in the proper use of natural resources and adapting to weather conditions, improving food security policies in terms of cultural preferences and patterns, diversifying in agriculture and employment, monitoring food security and vulnerability, addressing structural causes of food security, managing risk, and managing and protecting resources, particularly water resources, for sustainable livelihoodsSafety: ensuring access to healthy and nutritious food, improving food quality, ensuring mechanisms for food security, and improving the quality of rice seeds through training in new farming practices tions.

-Table 2 shows that some factors are very useful and could be considered by rural innovative institutions because they will bring new horizons for improve food security in rural areas and especially in rice grower's households.
-So, in this research used from innovative thoughts for prospective views about rural area's situation and improve their future with good governance of rural institutions.
 Meanwhile, a few suggestions after the in-depth interviews with experts and professionals were proposed for each requirement.
 Therefore, a few revisions were performed in the questionnaire, and certain items were deleted or added.
 In this regard, the items that were added to the questionnaire are as follows (Table 3):

+Table 2 shows that some factors are very useful and could be considered by rural innovative institutions because they will bring new horizons for improve food security in rural areas and especially in rice grower's households.
+So, in this research used from innovative thoughts for prospective views about rural area's situation and improve their future with good governance of rural institu-